Johanna van Gogh-Bonger: Later life and death

 She had been in ill-health for some time before her death, suffering from Parkinson's disease.
 Although ill, she continued right up to her death to manage the sales of Vincent's works.
 She died on 2 September 1925, at the age of 62, in her country home in Laren, Netherlands.
 At the time of her death, she was still engaged in translating 526 of Vincent's letters into English.
-In her obituary, De Proletarische Vrouw on 10 September 1925: ‘She always apologized for not being more active in the [Socialist] movement.
+In her obituary, De Proletarische Vrouw on 10 September 1925: "She always apologized for not being more active in the [Socialist] movement.
 She would say that bringing her son up properly was also a good thing to do for society.
-“So that has been my main work.”’
+'So that has been my main work.'"

-Following her death, her son Vincent Willem van Gogh inherited the collection of some 200 paintings, many drawings, and the Van Gogh brothers' letters, and the voluminous documentation of Jo's business dealings.
+Following her death, her son Vincent Willem van Gogh inherited the collection of some 400 paintings and many more drawings, and the Van Gogh brothers' letters, and the voluminous documentation of Jo's business dealings.
 The inventory of her estate shows that in addition to Van Gogh's paintings and letters, she also had works by her late second husband, Johan Cohen Gosschalk.
 Her strategy of retaining his best works and controlled selling of others meant that a significant collection remained in family hands.
 Her son and grandson continued her work to shore up the legacy of his uncle Vincent and father Theo, resulting in the Dutch government's construction of the Van Gogh Museum in Amsterdam.